kbss-cvut/termit-docker/README.md

 TermIt backend stores and loads strings based on the configured language.
 To change it, set the `TERMIT_PERSISTENCE_LANGUAGE` value in `docker-compose.yml` to the appropriate language tag (e.g., en, de).

-#### Full Text Search
+#### Full-text Search

-Full text search (FTS) is implemented via Lucene connectors in the underlying GraphDB repository.
+Full-text search (FTS) is implemented via Lucene connectors in the underlying GraphDB repository.
 These connectors are language-specific, so to use a different language for TermIt and FTS working correctly, the Lucene connectors need to be configured accordingly.
 To use a different language that Czech, set the following in the connector-creating SPARQL queries in `db-server/lucene`: